SunboX/EazyShoppingList/README.md

 See http://creativecommons.org/licenses/by-nc-nd/3.0/

-Maybe the underliing mobile apllication framework will be released by an open source license at a later state.
+Maybe the underliing mobile application framework will be released by an open source license at a later state.